On view

 Photo by Jerry L. Thompson

-In late 1965 Rickey extended his vocabulary from lines to planes to create enchanting and evocative drawings in space that would further focus on the motion of the work.
-Two Planes Vertical-Horizontal II is a visually simple, engaging work that takes the moving square as its subject.
-Two internally weighted shallow boxes made of burnished stainless steel pivot on either side of a similarly burnished round pole, to which they are attached.
-Like Rickey’s Six Lines in a T, the Planes are compound pendulums—objects with weights above and below the pivot point—that move in parallel paths.
-A small trap door allows for access to the internal ball bearings and supporting structure, counterweights for the compound-pendulum system.
-Styrofoam filling ensures the boxes move without making a sound.
+In late 1965 Rickey extended his vocabulary from lines to planes, creating evocative drawings in space that further focused on the motion of the work.
+Two Planes Vertical-Horizontal II takes the moving square as its subject.
+Two internally weighted shallow boxes made of burnished stainless steel pivot on either side of a similarly burnished pole to which they are attached.
+As in Rickey’s Six Lines in a T, the planes that comprise the work are compound pendulums—objects with weights above and below the pivot point—that move along parallel paths.

 Location